trish0912/trish0912/README.md

 ## Hi there 👋

-My name is Trishna Roy and I have strong passion for Information Technology and am aspire to become a Python developer.
+My name is Trishna Roy and I have strong passion for Information Technology and am aspire to become a Python Backend developer.

 I always had a curiosity about how technology works which has now grown into a deep desire to solve problems and create impactful solutions.